Sparse approximation of triangular transports. Part I: the finite dimensional case: Deep neural network approximation

+{ \begin{remark} Compared to Thm.~\ref{thm:TdN} and Thm.~\ref{THM:POLYD}, for ReLU networks we obtain the slightly worse convergence rate $\exp(-\beta N^{1/(d+1)})$ instead of $\exp(-\beta N^{1/d})$.
+This stems from the fact that, for ReLU networks, the best known approximation results of analytic functions in $d$ dimensions converge at rate $\exp(-\beta N^{1/(d+1)})$; see \cite[Thm.~3.5]{OSZ19}. \end{remark} }

-The proof of Thm.~\ref{THM:RELU} proceeds as follows: First, we apply results from \cite{OSZ19} to obtain a neural network approximation $\tilde T$ to $T$.
-The constructed $\tilde T:[-1,1]^d\to\R^d$ is a triangular map that is close to $T$ in the norm of $W^{1,\infty}([-1,1]^d)$.
-However, it is not necessarily a monotone bijective self mapping on $[-1,1]^d$.
-In a second step, we construct a correction, which guarantees the resulting neural network $\Phi_N:[-1,1]^d\to [-1,1]^d$ to be bijective.
-The correction term has size and depth bounds of the same order as $\tilde T$, thus not worsening the resulting convergence rates.
+The proof of Thm.~\ref{THM:RELU} proceeds as follows: First, we apply results from \cite{OSZ19} to obtain a neural network approximation $\tilde \Phi_k$ to $T_k$.
+The constructed $(\tilde \Phi_k)_{k=1}^d:[-1,1]^d\to\R^d$ is a triangular map that is close to $T$ in the norm of $W^{1,\infty}([-1,1]^d)$.
+However, it is not necessarily a monotone bijective {self-mapping of} $[-1,1]^d$. {To correct the construction, we use the following lemma: